spring1843/go-dsa/linkedlist/README.md

 Adding new items to the front or back of the linked list has the time complexity of O(1).

 Deleting the first item is also O(1).
 Deleting the last item in a singly linked list is O(n), because the node before the last node must be found, and for that, every node must be visited.
-Deleting the last item can be done in O(1) time in a doubly linked list since nodes are connected to the previous and next nodes.
+Deleting the last item can be done in O(1) time in a doubly linked list since nodes are connected to the previous and next nodes, so we can simply find the node before the last node and remove its reference to the next node.

 ## Application

 Linked lists can be useful where the order of items matters, especially if there is a need for flexible reordering of the items or having current, next, and previous items.
-Music players for example have playlists that play tracks in a predetermined order.
+For example music players are a good candidate to implement using linked lists because they have playlists that play tracks in a predetermined order.
 At any given time, one track is playing while changing the current track with the previous or next ones is possible.

 ## Rehearsal